Pulmonary Hypertension Center

 Pulmonary Hypertension Center at DMC Children’s Hospital of Michigan

-The Pulmonary Hypertension Center is one of only two pediatric pulmonary hypertension programs in the state, specialists treat children with a wide range of conditions that can cause pulmonary hypertension.
+The Pulmonary Hypertension Center is believed to be one of only two pediatric pulmonary hypertension programs in the state.
+Specialists treat children with a wide range of conditions that can cause pulmonary hypertension.
 Typically, patients are seen every three months.
 The clinic sees patients from newborn to adults including patients with congenital heart disease.

 Screening for PH includes a thorough history and physical examination along with diagnostic testing including an Electrocardiogram (EKG) and Echocardiography, as well as a six-minute walk test for older children.
 Some will require a heart catheterization for direct measurements of pulmonary hemodynamics and for guidance in mediation selection and dosage.